 That was the first time in my life I had ever felt, or heard anything in my back go “pop”.
 This time I thought I had it all figured out.
 I dusted off my inversion table and started using it right away.
 Since it worked for me the last time I had a herniated disc, surely it would work again this time.

 Well, after about 3 weeks, and no relief, I finally went to see the back pain doctor.
 He prescribed some pain meds (once again) and told me I should have come in sooner.
 Basically, to make a long story, short, we tried injections a couple of different times and nothing worked.
 After about 3-4 months of pain, my doctor told me the next step would be surgery.

 I did not want to have surgery again.
 I was pretty much on my own at this point.
 I hobbled around for a good 16 months, sometimes barely able to make it from the parking lot at work, to my desk.
-I had trouble dressing myself.
+I had trouble getting dressed.
 My wife had to put my socks on for me.
 I didn’t know what to do.
 Finally one day I woke up, and that was it, the pain was gone.
 That really makes me wonder if I needed to have surgery the first time around and I have been kicking myself ever since.

 Okay, so that’s it right, all better?
 Well, I still didn’t learn my lesson.
 Again, I still hadn’t had any coaching on how to prevent this from happening again.
 So, I started doing all the weights I was doing before, bound and determined to get stronger.
 I was doing deadlifts because I thought those were helping my glutes, hamstrings, etc which would be helping my back.
 I went on like this for about 3 years, doing higher weight, higher intensity stuff.